arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

-This is where we test those adapters with integration tests and add a few end-to-end tests to make sure the entire solution is wired together correctly.
+This is where we test those adapters with integration tests and add a few end-to-end tests to make sure we wired the entire solution together correctly.

+Having the modules and dependencies set up like this allows us to enforce the architecture rules at the Gradle module level.

 Internally, these modules are structured with a package structure that differentiates between primary and secondary ports and adapters.